 Zoom has become one of the best-known video conferencing apps in the world because of one reason: its options.
 (Want to have a beachy background behind you while you’re on a video call?
 Zoom’s got it.)

 Like RingCentral, the platform lets you host a video conference using a URL link.
 Setup is relatively easy—just create an account and start a meeting.

 Zoom also has a feature called Zoom Rooms, which emulates a real-life conference room.
 All you have to do is reserve a room for your meeting, send out the invites, and you’re done:

 Zoom allows teams to host an unlimited number of meetings per month and has a handy chat feature inside the software that lets you message each other both privately and in groups.

 If you’re thinking of consolidating all your communications into a single tool, though, note that Zoom doesn’t have toll-free dial-in numbers set up for UK or US customers—if someone wants to patch in to a call by phone, it’ll be a bit of a challenge.

 And even though the platform has a free version, there are a few limitations.
 Virtual conferences can’t be longer than 40 minutes, and none of the advanced features—like support and custom meeting IDs—can be accessed for free.
-There have also been security concerns about Zoom using computers’ cameras in the past.

 What’s the best video conferencing app software for you?